syncfusion-content/UI-suite-docs/gantt-sdk/vue/gantt-chart/getting-started.md

 ## Configure task fields

 Each task object in the `dataSource` array should include a `StartDate` and either a `Duration` or an `EndDate`.
-The `taskFields` mapping connects your data properties to the Gantt component.
+The `taskFields` mapping connects your data properties to the Gantt Chart component.

 ```js
 const taskFields = {